So you want to make your own paratrooper helmet...

 As you can see from the photo, there are lots of different textures from all the dents, dings, bashes, scrapes and scratches.

 Next comes one of those odd jobs!
 You'll need to get finely crushed cork.
 Now you can google M1 helmet cork, but there is nothing special about crushed cork.
 Its cork... that's been crushed!
-There is a chap on eBay that will sell you a huge bag, enough to do about 20 helmets for the same price these re-enactor supply companies will charge you... that's without their shipping on top of course!
+There is a chap on eBay that will sell you a huge bag, enough to do about 20 helmets for less than £8 - the same price these re-enactor supply companies will charge you... that's without their shipping on top of course!
 Check the link below.

 Once you have the cork, it needs to be applied all over the OUTSIDE of the helmet.
 There are many ways of doing this; I was told you apply wood glue over the outside in small areas, they pout over the cork, press in.
 Repeat that until its covered.
 I've read about people spray painting the helmet and pressing the cork into the wet areas.
 I didn't really want to mess about with glue or spray paint, so I came up with my own method.
 I have a big tube of cheap black acrylic paint (it's craft paint that's flexible, resilient and sticks to almost anything).
 I paint it on thick in small areas, pour the cork over and press hard.
 Again, like the glue method, I do this until it is completely covered and then leave it to dry overnight.